Meet Dr. Helene A. Miller, MD at Family Psychiatry and Therapy

 Helping adolescents can be difficult.
 They’re undergoing huge life transitions—changing schools, changing friends, heading to college, etc.—and can fall into substance abuse, depression or anxiety.
 Dr. Miller can decipher a teen’s moral and behavioral code to help each person in the best way possible.
 She knows how to engage teenagers in a way that lets her examine their problems and work toward solutions.

 Beyond children and adolescents, Dr. Miller has helped couples, families, adults, seniors and more work beyond what’s been holding them back or troubling them.
 Whether it’s personal injury and worker’s compensation, post-traumatic stress disorder, anxiety, mental illness or stress, she can help you navigate the illnesses and issues that complicate your life whether it involves you or others around you.
 The first step to feeling better is seeking the help of a trusting and knowledgeable psychiatrist.
 It’s time to be taught the skills you need to take back your life, which is exactly what Dr. Miller sets out to do with her patients every day.

 Schedule an Appointment

 It’s time to start living the life you’ve always wanted.
-Through empathy, education and experience, Dr. Miller with Family Psychiatry of North Jersey can help.
+Through empathy, education and experience, Dr. Miller with Family Psychiatry and Therapy can help.